Gmina Lyski

 Gmina Lyski is a rural gmina (administrative district) in Rybnik County, Silesian Voivodeship, in southern Poland.
 Its seat is the village of Lyski, which lies approximately 13 km west of Rybnik and 46 km west of the regional capital Katowice.

-The gmina covers an area of 57.83 km2, and as of 2019 its total population is 9,657.
+The gmina covers an area of 57.83 km2, and as of 2019, its total population was 9,657.

-The gmina contains part of the protected area called Rudy Landscape Park.
+The gmina contains part of the protected area called the Rudy Landscape Park.

 Neighbouring gminas

 Gmina Lyski is bordered by the towns of Racibórz and Rybnik, and by the gminas of Gaszowice, Kornowac, Kuźnia Raciborska and Nędza.